-If you took out a mortgage to buy your home before 2014 and are now finding it hard to switch to a better deal, even if you’re up to date with your payments, this might be because of new affordability rules introduced by the FCA.
+If you took out a mortgage to buy your home before 2014 and are now finding it hard to switch from your current mortgage to a better deal, even if you’re up to date with your payments, this might be because of new tougher affordability rules introduced by the FCA.

 Many mortgage firms have been required to write to customers who are unable to switch and may benefit from these changes.
 If you have received a letter, it does not mean you are automatically eligible for these changes.